 Notable Contributions to Publications

 “The Indian Reorganization Act on the Flathead Reservation.”
 America’s Indian Reservations and Alaska Native Communities: An Encyclopedia of the American Mosaic, ed.
 Veronica E. Velarde Tiller.
-Santa Barbara, CA: ABC-CLIO publishing (work in progress).
+CA: ABC-CLIO publishing (work in progress).

 "Essential Understandings Regarding Montana Indians" 2019 revised edition.
-Helena, MT: Montana Office of Public Instruction Indian Education Division, 2019.
+Montana Office of Public Instruction Indian Education Division, 2019.

 "Love letter from Heather Cahoon to Molly Murphy Adams (Oglala, Lakota), Forced North, beadwork and ribbon on hand dyed wool, 2008, 54 x 40”."
 Missoula Art Museum Contemporary American Indian Art Collection, purchased in part with a gift from John Fletcher, 2008.09.